-These crisp and fluffy beauties are terrific for a cooked breakfast or brunch, either served plain (but well seasoned) or with a traditional selection of fried, poached or scrambled eggs, bacon, black pudding, fried mushrooms, grilled tomatoes etc. Alternatively, you can use them as a vehicle for even more leftovers, stirring veg, herbs, cheese and/or extra seasonings into the basic mixture.
+These crisp and fluffy homemade potato cakes are terrific for a cooked breakfast or brunch, either served plain (but well seasoned) or with a traditional selection of fried, poached or scrambled eggs, bacon, black pudding, fried mushrooms, grilled tomatoes etc. Alternatively, you can use them as a vehicle for even more leftovers, stirring vegetables, herbs, cheese and/or extra seasonings into the basic mashed potato cake mixture.

 In a bowl, mix together the potato, egg, flour and milk – the amount of flour and milk you should add will depend on the amount of mash.
 It needs to be a fairly thick dough, so you may not need any milk at all, especially if the mash is quite soft to start with.